Bronx Tigers

-The Bronx Tigers were a minor professional ice hockey team that played in the Canadian American Hockey League (CAHL) in 1931-32.
+The Bronx Tigers were a minor professional ice hockey team that played in the Canadian-American Hockey League (CAHL) in 1931–32.

-They were also an amateur team that played in the Eastern Hockey League (EHL) in 1933-34 and 1937-38.
+They were also an amateur team that played in the Eastern Amateur Hockey League (EAHL) in 1933–34 and 1937–38.
 The amateur team played in the Bronx Coliseum on East 177th Street in the borough of Bronx in New York City, New York.

 Standings

 CAHL

-In 1931-32 they finished with an 18-15-7 W-L-T record, good for fourth place.
+In 1931–32 they finished with an 18-15-7 W-L-T record, good for fourth place.
 They lost the semi-final.

 EHL

 They finished out of the playoffs in both of their EHL seasons.

 Notable players

 The following members of the Bronx Tigers (CAHL) also played in the NHL: